Updated on 26th December 2025

 Q5: What should I do if my solar lights stay on during the day?

-A: This is because if your solar outdoor lights stay on during daylight, then this suggests the light sensor is acting up.
+A: This is because if your solar outdoor lights stay on during daylight, then this suggests the solar light sensor is acting up.
 It’s the sensor that makes sure the lights only come on when it’s dark, detecting if light levels are getting too high.
 Clean sensor if it’s blocked by dirt or debris.
 The sensor may need to be replaced if the issue continues after you have cleaned it.
 Replacing the whole light could end up being more cost effective, however, if the unit is.

 Q6: Can extreme weather damage solar lights?